HECS and HELP Student Loan Scheme Repayments

 Income thresholds are inflation-adjusted each year.
 Additionally, if you are entitled to a Medicare reduction or exemption due to low family income, a compulsory repayment is not required for that year.

-Voluntary repayments can be made at any time, but the bonuses for doing so have been abolished.
+Voluntary repayments can be made at any time, but the bonuses for doing so have now been abolished (see below).

 Repayment bonuses removed from 1 January 2017